graynk/LoreleiAndSaneControls/README.md

 ## On Windows

 Download the zip archive from [Releases](https://github.com/graynk/LoreleiAndSaneControls/releases) page and extract it to the game's root directory (in Steam it's Right Mouse Button - Manage - Browse local files).
+Overwrite the `globalgamemanagers.assets` when prompted.
+Done!

 ## On Steam Deck